-14 Jul 3 Exercises to Avoid When Dealing With Heel Pain – Podiatrist in Manhasset
+14 Jul 3 Exercises to Avoid When Dealing With Heel Pain – Podiatrist in manhasset

 When you are experiencing mild heel pain from a sports injury or just from long hours of wearing improper footwear, there are a few exercises you can try to expedite the recovery process.
 However, it is also important to acknowledge that there are plenty of exercises that you should not do when you are suffering from an injured heel.
 If you want to correctly heal your foot and protect it from further injury, take a look at these three exercises that you should avoid doing when you are experiencing heel pain.

-- Running: Any kind of running, whether it is short bursts during a sports game, sprinting, or long-distance, is not a good activity when a person is suffering from heel pain.
+Any kind of running, whether it is short bursts during a sports game, sprinting, or long-distance, is not a good activity when a person is suffering from heel pain.
 The pressure put on the joints will further aggravate and inflame the injured area and the pounding on the pavement that happens when running will add greater stress to the heel.
-This will not only make the recovery process take longer, it can cause more problems for your foot.
+This will not only make the recovery process take longer, but it can also cause more problems for your foot.
 Instead of running, look for other cardio activities that will still keep you in shape without compromising the health of your heel and the rest of your foot.
-Such exercises could include swimming, yoga, or high intensive weight training.
+Such exercises could include swimming, yoga, or high-intensity weight training.
 Or you could ask your primary care physician or podiatry specialist what they would recommend for you to do until you can resume running.

-- Jump Roping: While jump roping is an outstanding cardiovascular exercise as well as a muscle strengthening exercise, it should be avoided until you have fully recovered from your heel injury.
+While jump roping is an outstanding cardiovascular exercise as well as a muscle-strengthening exercise, it should be avoided until you have fully recovered from your heel injury.
 Although you are bouncing on your toes in a repetitive motion and your heels never actually hit the ground, that bouncing motion can cause more stress on certain joints surrounding your ankle, thus affecting your heel area as well.
 The same bouncing motion is also seen in certain sports like basketball and tennis and other exercises such as jumping jacks.
 If you are an avid participant in any of these, you will want to rest your foot until your doctor tells you it is OK to continue again.
 If you ignore the pain that you experience by doing jumping exercises, you could be causing yourself chronic pain issues for many years to come.
-Opt for other energizing exercises such a cycling that would harm your heel.
+Opt for other energizing exercises such as cycling that would harm your heel.